oilmonegov/JacobiGaussSeidel/README.md

-# Jacobi Iteration Equalizer 🎛️
+# Jacobi & Gauss-Seidel Equalizer 🎛️

-An interactive, visual simulator that helps students understand systems of linear equations and the Jacobi iteration method through an intuitive vintage audio equalizer interface.
+An interactive, visual simulator that helps students understand systems of linear equations and iterative methods (Jacobi and Gauss-Seidel) through an intuitive vintage audio equalizer interface.

 ## Overview